Most Terrier dog breeds have been bred for centuries across England and Scotland.

 Their comic personalities mean they are usually getting themselves into some sort of trouble, much to the amusement of their owners.

-Their natural food orientation makes them relatively easy to train and manage, and they have very low grooming requirements.
-In essence, they are a perfect first pet.
+Their natural food orientation makes these terrier mix dogs relatively easy to train and manage, and they have very low grooming requirements.
+In essence, this terrier cross is a perfect first pet.

 Like the Frenchton terrier mix, they are a brachycephalic breed, meaning they have a flatter face which may lead to respiratory issues.

-Owners should be prepared to make special accommodations for this dog to ensure their welfare.
-This includes walking them at cooler times of the day and giving them several shorter walks as opposed to one longer one.
+Owners should be prepared to make special accommodations for this terrier to ensure their welfare.
+This includes walking them at cooler times of the day and giving them several shorter walks as opposed to one long one.

 9. Maltese x Yorkshire Terrier Mix